Data-Science-Project-2026/ProjectNew/README.md

 ## HPC / Apptainer

-If you run this project on an HPC cluster where Docker is unavailable, we provide Singularity/Apptainer support and example job scripts.
-See [documentation/apptainer.md](./documentation/apptainer.md) for build and run instructions and the `examples/scripts/run_pipeline_on_node.sh` helper to start model service instances on a single allocated node.
+If you run this project on an HPC cluster where Docker is unavailable, we provide Singularity support and example job scripts.
+See [documentation/apptainer.md](./documentation/apptainer.md) for build and run instructions and [example scripts](./examples/scripts/README.md).

 Key notes: